AutoPas/AutoPas/examples/md-flexible/README.md

 especially the simulation box size and particle properties (still) need to be set through a YAML file.

+### Load Balancing
+MD-Flexible allows users to select between two load balancers: The Inverted Pressure method and ALL's Tensor method.
+The load balancer can be selected using the 'load-balancer' configuration option.

 ### Command line Completions

 md-flexible can generate a shell completions file with it's latest options.